Private sector house-hunting

 - See plenty of different properties.
 This will help you to find a place that you know offers value for money.
 It will also help you to work out what is most important to you in a property.

 - Get your contract checked.
 Make sure you go over your contract before you sign anything.
-Our Student Accommodation Team can help you with this.

 Looking for a new place to live is exciting, and it’s tempting to take the first place you see.
 Ideally you should see a few properties, and you should check each place you see thoroughly to make sure the property you’re committing to living in is right for you.